4ndr/jovem_acao/README.md

 # jovem_acao
-A website to an incridble group of young people doing some awesome social works.
+A website (by Django) to an incridble group of young people doing some awesome social works.